 If you retired on a disability retirement, Georgia law places strict salary limitations on disability retirees.
-ALL employment, including self-employment, must be reported to TRS prior to accepting the employment.
-TRS will monitor your employment and income on a regular basis and reduce your monthly benefit if necessary for compliance with Georgia law.
+ALL employment, including selfemployment, must be reported to TRS prior to accepting the employment.
+TRS will monitor your employment and income on a regular basis and, if necessary, reduce or discontinue your monthly benefit to ensure compliance with Georgia law.
 Before accepting any post-retirement employment as a TRS disability retiree, contact the TRS office for detailed guidance and instructions.